Wheeler & Woolsey: Collaboration

-After Stevens left the series, the team faltered.
+After Stevens left the series, the team faltered due to awkward scripts and poor direction.
 In some of these later films Bert and Bob do not even appear as a team, but as strangers who encounter each other by chance.
 Woolsey's health deteriorated in 1936, and after struggling to complete High Flyers in 1937, he was no longer able to work; he died of kidney disease on October 31, 1938, ending the partnership.